PolyMeilex/vimdicator/README.md

 ```
 cargo build --release
 ```

+As of writing this (Jan 22, 2021) the packaged rust tools in Fedora also work for building.

 ## Windows
 Neovim-gtk can be compiled using MSYS2 GTK packages.
 In this case use 'windows-gnu' rust toolchain.